February 9th Matthew 27 Christ before Pilate

 27: Then the soldiers of the governor took Jesus into the common hall, and gathered unto him the whole band of soldiers.
 28: And they stripped him, and put on him a scarlet robe.
 29: And when they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!
 30: And they spit upon him, and took the reed, and smote him on the head.
 31: And after that they had mocked him, they took the robe off from him, and put his own raiment on him, and led him away to crucify him.

 Judas suddenly realised that he had betrayed Christ and made a few bob on the side, but that Christ was actually not going to set himself free.
 He was devastated.
 He wanted to undo the thing that he had done but found that he could not.
 He tried to give the money back, but the religious authorities were not going to give up Christ.
-They took the money and bought the potters field and used it as a cemetery to bury unclean Gentiles and so it probably became a place for the breaking of unclean pots.
-The field probably turned from a place of making pots into a place of breaking of pots.
+They took the money and bought a cemetery to bury the dead.
+It was possibly an unworkable field of clay or maybe it was full of broken pots.
 When Christ stood before the governor the charge laid before him was political.
 The charge was treason.
 He was asked, are you the king of the Jews?
 Christ said you are right.
 But he answered nothing more.
 Pilate the Governor sought for a way to escape his responsibility so he invoked a custom to grant clemency to one prisoner at the Passover.
 Pilate wanted it to be Christ but the religious leaders encouraged the mob to ask for Barabbas to be released.
 Barabbas was a vicious criminal.
 And so Barabbas – the ‘Son of the Father‘, took the place of Jesus the ‘Son of God’.
 The wife of Pilate joined in the pressure on Pilate.
 She had suffered a nightmare regarding Christ and she warned Pilate to have nothing to do with condemning this righteous man.
 Pilate asked the mob what he should do with Jesus – and they called for his execution.
 Pilate knew that execution without due cause was murder.
 Pilate then asked, WHY?
 What evil has he done?
 Perhaps he thought that this might change their minds by common sense and a sense of natural justice.
 Pilate decided that he would take his wives advice, so he called for a bowl to wash his hands of the issue.
 The mob said, don’t worry Pilate, we will take the blame for his murder.
 Pilate released Barabbas and took Christ way to be prepared for the crucifixion by his soldiers.
 They stripped him.
 Clothed him in scarlet, crowned him with thorns, gave him a reed as a sceptre, and they mocked him in pretend adoration.
 Then they took the reed and hit him on the head with it.
 Then they took off the scarlet robe and redressed him in his own coat.
 And then they led him away to be crucified.